gwaxG/robot_ws/installation/README.md

 * be sure that you have downloaded 16 parts of type`part.??`
 * join those parts into a .vdi file through `cat part.?? > tests.vdi`
 * put `tests.vdi` and `tests.vbox` into your `VirtualBox VMs` folder where "Oracle VM VirtualBox" looks for images
-* Normally, you can start this VM
+* you can start this VM

 ## Automatic installation:
 You can try automatically install everything using `installation.sh`,